 Cotton (Gossypium hirsutum L.) is a cash crop that is grown in many different types of soils around the world, including India.
 Cotton can be grown on 32.2 million hectares in over 100 countries, with an average annual production of 19.9 million tonnes.
 Heat, salt, waterlogging, drought, and other biotic and abiotic variables all have a significant effect on cotton yield and can cause significant drops in the desired quantity of output.

-The cotton production in India during 2024-25 is to be around 294.25 lakh bales of 170 kg from 113.60 lakh hectares with a productivity of 437 kg lint ha-1 by the Directorate of Economics and Statistics, Ministry of Agriculture and Farmer Welfare, New Delhi.
-During the years 2024–25, Gujrat, Maharashtra, and Telangana were the major cotton-growing states, covering around 70.05% of the area under cotton cultivation and 68.15% of cotton production in India.
+“The cotton production in India during 2024-25 is to be around 294.25 lakh bales of 170 kg from 113.60 lakh hectares with a productivity of 437 kg lint ha-1 by the Directorate of Economics and Statistics, Ministry of Agriculture and Farmer Welfare, New Delhi.
+During the years 2024–25, Gujrat, Maharashtra, and Telangana were the major cotton-growing states, covering around 70.05% of the area under cotton cultivation and 68.15% of cotton production in India”.
 (AICRP, 2024-25) [1].

-In Maharashtra, cotton is cultivated over an area of 40.84 lakh hectares with a production of 101.40 lakh bales and a productivity of 422 lint kg ha-1 (AICRP 2024-25) [1].
+“In Maharashtra, cotton is cultivated over an area of 40.84 lakh hectares with a production of 101.40 lakh bales and a productivity of 422 lint kg ha-1” (AICRP 2024-25) [1].
 In Marathwada, cotton is cultivated over an area of 13.73 lakh hectares with a production of 31.40 lakh bales and a productivity of 389 lint kg ha-1.
 The major problem for low productivity of rainfed cotton in Marathwada is water scarcity due to erratic rainfall.
 The majority of the farmers grow cotton under rainfed condition and depends on rainfall patterned.
 The average productivity of rainfed cotton depends on monsoon.
 The incidence, like the frequent occurrence of dry spells and rising temperatures, affects the productivity of cotton in the region.
 Rainfed cultivation, dry spell during growing season and moisture stress at terminal stage are the reasons for low yield in the region.

 Droughts have been occurring more frequently lately, which has made problems more challenging.
 About 75% of India's and Maharashtra's total cultivated land is used for dryland agriculture.
 About 18 lakh hectares of rainfed cotton are grown in Maharashtra's Marathwada region, primarily during the kharif season.
 However, monsoon behaviour has a major role in determining average productivity, and the region's cotton yields are negatively impacted by unfavourable weather conditions like rising temperatures, decreasing rainfall, and frequent dry spells.